| | | | | | |

 Instructions

-- Mix Wet Ingredients: In a large bowl, combine pumpkin puree, eggs, coconut oil, honey, vanilla extract and milk and mix well.
+2. Mix Wet Ingredients: In a large bowl, combine pumpkin puree, eggs, oil, honey, vanilla extract and milk and mix well.

-- Whisk Dry Ingredients: In another bowl, mix the the the flour, ground cinnamon, ground nutmeg, and baking powder together, then stir in the dry ingredients with the wet ingredients until a homogeneous batter is achieved.
+3. Whisk Dry Ingredients: In another bowl, mix the gluten-free all-purpose flour, ground cinnamon, ground nutmeg, and baking powder together, then stir in the dry ingredients with the wet ingredients until a homogeneous batter is achieved.

-- Cook Waffle Batter: When waffle iron is ready, brush the waffle iron with a bit of melted butter, and pour about 1/2 to 3/4 cup of batter onto the iron (enough to cover up 90% of the surface area) and close the waffle iron.
-Let cook for 4 to 5 minutes of until no more steam is released from the waffle iron.
+4. Cook Waffle Batter: When waffle iron is ready, brush the waffle iron with a bit of oil, and pour about 1/2 to 3/4 cup of batter onto the iron (enough to cover up 90% of the surface area) and close the waffle iron.
+Let cook for 4 to 5 minutes until no more steam is released from the waffle iron.
 Lift up the top of the waffle iron and check waffles – if waffles are not yet crispy and need bit more time, close and let cook for another 2 to 3 minutes.

 Notes

 Pumpkin Puree: I always recommend using fresh homemade pumpkin puree because it is tastier and does not contain the additives and preservatives that come with the canned version.
-However, if you only have access to canned pumpkin, it will work just as well.
+However, if you only have access to canned pumpkin puree (NOT the same as pumpkin pie filling), it will work just as well.

 Honey: I’ve used honey in this recipe, but feel free to substitute honey for equal amounts of agave nectar or maple syrup if you prefer.

-Almond Milk: I like using my 5-minute homemade almond milk, but go ahead and use any other non-dairy milk such as cashew milk, soy rice, rice milk or walnut milk if you prefer.
+Almond Milk: I like using my 5-minute homemade almond milk, but go ahead and use any other non-dairy milk (such as cashew milk, oat milk, tigernut milk, or rice milk).
+Alternatively, if you are not lactose-intolerant, go ahead and use regular milk instead.

 Adapted from: Fit Foodie Finds